SuryaKarmakar/MySQL-Database/pl-sql.md

 LENGTHB(x) - Returns the length of a character string in bytes for single byte character set.

+UPPER(x) - Converts the letters in x to uppercase and returns that string.

 LOWER(x) - Converts the letters in x to lowercase and returns that string.

-LPAD(x, width, [pad _string]) - Pads x with spaces to the left, to bring the total length of the string up to width characters.
+LPAD(x, width [, pad_string]) - Pads x with spaces to the left, to bring the total length of the string up to width characters.

+RPAD(x, width [, pad_string]) - Pads x to the right.

-LTRIM(x L, [trim_string]) - Trims characters from the left of x.
+LTRIM(x [, trim_string]) - Trims characters from the left of x.

+RTRIM(x [, trim_string]) - Trims x from the right.

 NANVL(x, value) - Returns value if x matches the NaN special value (not a number), otherwise x is returned.